8medom/SigFitTest/README.md

 SigFitTest is a Python package to create realistic synthetic mutational catalogs and to evaluate tools for fitting mutational signatures.

+## Requirements
+To run SigFitTest, you need a standard computer and a working Python installation with the following packages: numpy, scipy, pandas (standard libraries for scientific computing), os (operating system utilities), time, subprocess, threading, shlex (to execute external scripts), and lzma (for compression).
+To use a fitting tool, the tool needs to be installed first following the instructions that come with that tool.
+For tools written in R, a working R installation is also necessary.
+Depending on the chosen tool, the generation and analysis of a cohort with 100 samples can take from a few seconds to more than an hour (slowest methods: mmsig, signature.tools.lib).

 ## How to use this package
 This package is written in Python.
 The code snippets for running individual fitting tools are written in R and Python.